DAWN K. SHANNON /Program Coordinator of C.H.O.I.C.E., Inc.

 C.H.O.I.C.E.
 Inc. is governed by a board of directors and is operated by licensed and certified professionals.
 C.H.O.I.C.E.
 Inc. is licensed by the Commonwealth of Kentucky as an alcohol and other drug prevention program, and is incorporated under the name of, Children Have Options In Choosing Experiences.
 C.H.O.I.C.E.
 Inc. has a registered logo and a nonprofit tax status (501 (c) (3).

-C.H.O.I.C.E provides group counseling and mentoring services.
-Individual service is provided as well.
+C.H.O.I.C.E provides group counseling, mentoring services and individual services.
 Certified and licensed professionals facilitate groups.
 The format of these groups has evolved from a model developed by C.H.O.I.C.E. staff to address the specific needs of young people.
 This model and subsequent training manual, The C.H.O.I.C.E.
 High Risk Prevention Intervention Manual (Bemker & Sias-Shannon, 2002) provides the foundation for the program offered.
 Each group is held one class period per week for 28 weeks.

 MISSION & PHILOSOPHY